TheSystemGuy1337/MAS_yandere_CONTINUED/README.md

 Download at risk, TRIGGER WARNING: blood, toxic relationship, abusive behaviour.

 ## A note from TheSystemGuy
 This is a unofficial continued version of the Yandere submod by My Otter Self, who has left the submodding community as a whole and archived her work.
 TheSystemGuy is not sponsored, endorsed or otherwise supported by My Otter Self, The Monika After Story Developers or Team Salvato.
+I am no longer working on this.
+Support will be handled (somewhat) by Friends of Monika.

 ## Features